jondentonschneider/jondentonschneider.github.io/_pages/research.md

 <p>
 <a href="https://jondentonschneider.com/files/denton-schneider_migration_hiv.pdf">Circular Migration, Marriage Markets, and HIV: Long-Run Evidence from Mozambique</a>
   <blockquote>
   <i>Over the last two centuries, many millions of Africans have engaged in circular migration.
-I study its long-run impacts on their home regions using an arbitrary border within Mozambique that, from 1893 to 1942, separated areas where authorities either incentivized or prohibited young men’s migration.
-Consistent with narrative evidence and a model, HIV prevalence is lower today on the side with more colonial-era migration while living standards are equivalent.
-This health disparity likely arose from partner age gaps &ndash; which promote HIV’s spread &ndash; having long been smaller on that side, as migration enabled young men in bride price societies to marry.</i>
+I study its long-run impacts on their home regions using an arbitrary border within Mozambique that, from 1893 to 1942, separated areas where colonial authorities either incentivized or restricted young men’s migration.
+Consistent with narrative evidence and a model, HIV prevalence is lower today on the former migration-incentivizing side while living standards are equivalent.
+This health disparity likely arose from partner age gaps – which promote HIV’s spread – having long been smaller on that side, as circular migration enabled young men in bride price societies to marry.</i>
   </blockquote>
   </p>